SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsubsection{Recording Window and Duty Cycle.}

-We recorded approximately 16 seconds of audio per sensing cycle, consisting of a 15-second intended recording window and an additional 1 second of padding to accommodate minor variability in actual recording duration (e.g., delays in microphone initialization).
-Such variability may arise from initialization overhead in the Health Sensor SDK and microphone, asynchronous invocation of event-driven sensor callbacks, sequential termination of other sensors prior to audio shutdown, and UI-thread latency.
-The additional padding increased the likelihood of obtaining at least 15 seconds of usable audio per cycle.
+Audio sensing followed a 1.5-minute duty cycle.
+In each cycle, we recorded approximately 16 seconds of audio per sensing cycle, consisting of a 15-second intended recording window and an additional 1 second of padding to account for minor variability in actual recording duration (e.g., sensor initialization overhead, asynchronous callbacks, sequential sensor shutdown, and UI-thread latency).
+The padding increased the likelihood of obtaining at least 15 seconds of usable audio per cycle.
 For simplicity, we refer to this as a 15-second recording window throughout the remainder of the paper.

-Audio sensing was performed using a 1.5-minute duty cycle, in which 15 seconds of audio were recorded followed by a 1 minute and 15 seconds gap with no audio capture.
 The choice of recording window and duty cycle was informed by prior work on conversational interaction patterns.
-Conversational turns are typically short, with a mean turn duration of approximately around 2 seconds \cite{Levinson_2025}, and gaps between turns are often very brief, on the order of 200 ms \cite{Levinson_2016}.
+Conversational turns are typically short, with a mean turn duration of approximately 2 seconds \cite{Levinson_2025}.
+Gaps between turns are often very brief, on the order of 200 ms \cite{Levinson_2016}.
 Based on these dynamics, we required interaction cues to be present in at least 50\% of each 15-second window.
 This threshold reflects the intuition that, given rapid turn-taking and short response gaps, interaction-related cues are likely to occur in a substantial fraction of windows during an ongoing interaction.
 Because dyadic interactions are the most common form of daily social interaction \cite{Peperkoorn_Becker_Balliet_Columbus_Molho_Van_Lange_2020}, it is reasonable to expect foreground speech to occur within at least some portion of a 15-second recording window during an ongoing interaction.
 At the same time, as discussed in Section~\ref{define_interact}, airtime varies substantially and individual speaking turns may extend beyond two minutes in certain settings \cite{schroeder-etal-2024-fora, Michel_Cappellini_2019}.
 Accordingly, we did not impose a requirement that foreground speech be present in every 15-second window.
-Overall, the selected 1.5-minute duty cycle represents a practical balance between privacy preservation, resource consumption, and interaction detection accuracy, particularly given that prior work reports average interaction durations substantially longer than our sampling interval (e.g., approximately 5 minutes \cite{Rahman2011-kx}, and 13.97 or 20.19 minutes depending on tie strength \cite{Mastroianni_Gilbert_Cooney_Wilson_2021}).